EVondrus/budget-calculator/README.md

 - The application was tested to ensure that adding new income or expenses correctly updates the summary.
 The stored information was verified for accuracy.
 - The summaries were examined to ensure they display accurate information, with proper sorting of data.
 - After successful inputs and operations, the application provided appropriate feedback to the user, confirming actions taken (e.g., addition of income or expense).
-- The application was tested to ensure that any category selected or created by the user exists in the list of predefined categories.
+- The application was tested to ensure that any category selected user exists in the list of predefined categories.
 - The creation of new categories was tested so that the user is not able to create a category that alredy exists in the list.
 - During testing, error messages were deliberately triggered to confirm they provide clear and relevant information to the user, aiding in troubleshooting.
 </details>